WiTNY-Summer-Guild-2018/witny-summer-guild-2018.github.io/tuesday.md

 You'll trade off!
 So don't get too comfortable.
 You both get to take notes and ask questions!

-And we'll be talking a little bit about ways to do each one so you feel comfortable -- this is brand new to everyone (I assume) and kind of intense (at least, I sure think so whenever I do this!).
+And we'll be talking a little bit about ways to do each one so you feel comfortable and prepared.

 #### Helpful tricks for approach - a reference